bailey27/cppcryptfs/INSTALL.md

 ```

 I think installing the Windows SDK and/or the DDK created the need to set these include
 and lib paths.
-If you are building with the Dokany binary release libs and headers, you shouldn't
+If you are building with the Dokany binary release libs and headers, then you shouldn't
 need to install the Windows SDK or DDK.
 They are needed only if you are building Dokany from source.

 So these "set" commands probably won't be needed, but here they are just in case.